neonmik/Wave-Machine-Firmware/README.md

             - Bring back the old intermediate NoteState
             - Add a timer function to clock.

-        - Bug: MIDI clock freaks out when theres both MIDI and USB-MIDI - more of a MIDI specification problem in general, but will write MIDI message checker to check messages from UART against USB to stop duplicates.

         - Bug: The adding and removing of notes still feels slightly wrong... especially in multiple octave range arps.
 Investigate possible improvements.

+        - Bug: MIDI clock freaks out when theres both MIDI and USB-MIDI - more of a MIDI specification problem in general, but will write MIDI message checker to check messages from UART against USB to stop duplicates.

     - Controls:

         - Change the layout of controls:

-            - Page Button
+            - Page/Shift Button:
                 - Pressing this should cycle between pages:
                     - 1: OSC, 2: LFO, 3: FLT, ALL(4): ARP(For Now)
-                - Holding this should be SHIFT:
+                - Holding this is SHIFT:
-                    - This should expose extra features on the pages (like extra Arp/Mod Settings, most of which are still to be populated)
-                    - To be used for any feature that isn't really played with live (ARP: Played order, chord, filter Para/Mono, *octave jump before/after, FILTER: inverted envelope, and anthing else that might crop up)
+                    - This currently exposes the ADSR for OSC/FLT pages, and extra functions on LFO/ARP pages.
+It also exposes various functions to buttons.

             - Button 1 [Old Mod Button]:
-                - Pressing this maybe should be envelope settings... links to the page  currently selected (this will be fine once ADSR is in Mod too)
-                - ???
-LED shoud show that you're on the env page - maybe work out a hardware way to just make the page change to a colour
-                    - OR - LED should show current thing is active (state of ARP, LFO, FLT, not sure what OSC would be...)
+                - Pressing this toggles LFO on/off
+                - Pressing this with Shift does nothing.
+                - Holding this toggles Sub oscillator.
-                - ???
-Holding this should ???
+                - Holding this with Shift toggles Noise oscillator

             - Button 2 [Old Arp Button]:
-                - Pressing this should turn on/off Arp
+                - Pressing this turns on/off Arp
-                - ???
-LED should show arp status
+                - Pressing this with Shift does nothing.
-                - Holding this should turn on and off latch, this should probably work sustain in none arp mode too? - how to show?
+                - Holding this toggles Latch in ARP mode
+                - Holding this with Shift does nothing.

             - Preset Button:
-                - Pressing this should cycle between presets 1-8
+                - Pressing this cycles between presets 1-8
-                -

-            - Holding Preset and page should save preset
+                - Pressing this with shift Saves the current preset to EEPROM.

         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)